Cucumber: Burpless

+Shoots

+Cucumber shoots are regularly consumed as a vegetable, especially in rural areas.
+In Thailand they are often served with a crab meat sauce.
+They can also be stir fried or used in soups.

 Production

-In 2020, world production of cucumbers and gherkins was 91 million tonnes, led by China with 80% of the total.
+In 2023, world production of cucumbers and gherkins was 98 million tonnes, led by China with 82% of the total.

 Cultivation history

-Cultivated for at least 3,000 years, the cucumber originated from India, where a great many varieties have been observed, along with its closest living relative, Cucumis hystrix.
+Cultivated for at least 3,000 years, the cultivated cucumbers "Cucumis sativus" were domesticated in India from wild "C. sativus var. hardwickii". where a great many varieties have been observed, along with its closest living relative, Cucumis hystrix.
+The three main cultivar groups of cucumber are Eurasian cucumbers (slicing cucumbers eaten raw and immature), East Asian cucumbers (pickling cucumbers), and Xishuangbanna cucumbers.
+Based on demographic modelling, the East Asian C. sativus cultivars diverged from the Indian cultivars about 2,500 years ago.
 It was probably introduced to Europe by the Greeks or Romans.
 Records of cucumber cultivation appear in France in the 9th century, England in the 14th century, and in North America by the mid-16th century.

 Roman Empire

 According to Pliny the Elder, the Emperor Tiberius had the cucumber on his table daily during summer and winter.
-In order to have it available for his table every day of the year, the Romans reportedly used artificial methods of growing (similar to the greenhouse system), whereby mirrorstone refers to Pliny's lapis specularis, believed to have been sheet mica:
+In order to have it available for his table every day of the year, the Romans reportedly used artificial growing methods (similar to the greenhouse system) using mirrorstone, Pliny's lapis specularis, believed to have been sheet mica:

 Reportedly, they were also cultivated in specularia, cucumber houses glazed with oiled cloth.
 Pliny describes the Italian fruit as very small, probably like a gherkin.
 He also describes the preparation of a medication known as elaterium.
 However, some scholars believe that he was instead referring to Ecballium elaterium, known in pre-Linnean times as Cucumis silvestris or Cucumis asininus ('wild cucumber' or 'donkey cucumber'), a species different from the common cucumber.
 Pliny also writes about several other varieties of cucumber, including the cultivated cucumber, and remedies from the different types (9 from the cultivated; 5 from the "anguine;" and 26 from the "wild").